 Are you passionate about promoting justice, fairness and morality within the law?
-Do you want to help others with legal matters varying from from wrongful convictions to malpractice, to consumer advocacy?
+Do you want to help others with legal matters varying from wrongful convictions to malpractice, to consumer advocacy?

 Consider the Pre-Law track at Converse.
 You’ll learn the skills of advocating, strategizing, problem-solving, writing, and of course, negotiating, and prepare to enter law school from any major.